-Explore the latest data and trends about the coronavirus (COVID-19) pandemic from the ONS and other official sources.
+An interactive tool to explore the latest data and trends about the coronavirus (COVID-19) pandemic from the ONS and other sources.

-Coronavirus (COVID-19) latest data and analysis

-Web page | Updated as and when data become available

-Latest data and analysis on the coronavirus pandemic in the UK and its effect on the economy and society.
+Coronavirus (COVID-19) latest data and analysis Web page | Updated as and when data become available Latest data and analysis on the coronavirus pandemic in the UK and its effect on the economy and society.